centrahq/api-documentation/source/reference/stable/order-api/create-return.md

    * - ``voucherValue``

-       .. type:: float | boolean
+       .. type:: float
           :required: false

      - Voucher value, should always be positive value.

-If set true will be applied voucher from order.
+   * - ``voucherValueFromShipment``

+       .. type:: boolean
+          :required: false
+          :default: false

+     - Set to `true` to use Voucher value from Shipment.

    * - ``comment``